evan-ting/evan-ting/README.md

 # Heyo everyone, I'm Evan! 😎

 I'm a Software Engineering student 🖥️⌨️🖱️ at the University of Otago, New Zealand.
-Also the Team Lead of a software team in one of the papers I'm taking right now.
+I was the Team Lead of my software team for a group project.

-My dream for the future is to work with cool web technologies 🕸️ as a Full-Stack developer and go travelling around the world!
+My career goal is to work with cool web technologies 🕸️ as a Full-Stack developer and go travelling around the world!

 ## Technologies I'm familiar with: